A toxic thyroid adenoma is typically a single large thyroid nodule accompanied by clinical and biochemical hyperthyroidism.

 Hyperthyroidism caused by toxic adenomas generally does not remit.

-Definitive treatment, such as radioactive iodine therapy, is usually required.
+Definitive treatment, such as radioactive iodine therapy or surgery, is usually required.

 Complications of untreated toxic adenomas may include sequelae of hyperthyroidism such as cardiac dysfunction or bone loss, or tracheal compression by large nodules.